Nike Girls Basketball Camp Seattle University Seattle, Washington

 Coach Bonvicini is one of the most successful coaches in women's collegiate basketball history, and is the former head coach at University of Arizona and Long Beach State.
 She was named Head Women's Basketball Coach at Seattle U. in August of 2009.Read Full Bio

-The veteran head coach enters her second season at Seattle University behind an all-time 618-318 (.660) record and is 26th on the NCAA all-time wins list for women's college basketball at all levels.
+The veteran head coach is in her fifth season at Seattle University behind an all-time 666-363 (.647) record and is currently 11th on the NCAA Division I all-time wins list for women's college basketball.
 She became the 18th coach in NCAA Division I women's basketball history to reach the 600-win mark in February 2007.
-The Redhawk head coach also boasts 20 20-win seasons over her historic coaching career.
+The Redhawk head coach also boasts 22 20-win seasons over her historic coaching career.

 Bonvicini helped guide the Redhawks through their first full season at the NCAA Division I level.
 During the season, she coached Seattle U to six DI victories in 2009-10.
 Under the first season head coach's tutelage senior Ashley Brown to become the most prolific three-point shooter in SU history, behind 87 three's in a single season.
 Brown was also named MVP of the Seattle U Thanksgiving Tournament, to the Longwood All-Tournament Team and to the All-Independent Second Team.
 Fellow senior Cassidy Murillo earned Seattle U Thanksgiving All-Tournament Team honors and junior Tatiana Heck was named to the All-Independent Second Team, as well.